opsone-ch/documentation/hosting-doc/docs/services/websites/index.md

 # Website

-ur website module provides everything you need, to manage, deploy and run your website.
+Our website module provides everything you need, to manage, deploy and run your website.
 It supports the following website types, helpers and additional services.

 ## Types